 1. Gorilla Trekking Safaris in Rwanda

-Most accessible and easiest Mountain Gorilla Trekking in Africa is the major draw card of Rwanda Safari Tours.
+Rwanda Safaris Most accessible and easiest Mountain Gorilla Trekking in Africa is the major draw card of Rwanda Safaris Tours.
 Volcanoes National Park Rwanda is the closest gorilla safari park from its airport, Kigali International Airport.

 Unlike in the other countries of Uganda and Congo, in Rwanda as soon as you arrive at Kigali International Airport you are just a few hours away from the park.
 Mountain Gorillas of Rwanda are all fully habituated and open for trekking and still surviving in their natural habitat.